buda-base/ISBN-detector/README.md

 - multi volumes with different isbns recorded in the db (with question marks)

 W8LS25039 has an EAN but no ISBN
+W29518 has an ISBN in the barcode but indicates another ISBN just above in W15222, the software finds two EAN13 codes but one of them is just wrong cases where there's an ISBN10 in the data and an ISBN13 is detected